nkontonasios/DeltosTranscriber/README.md

 of captains, ports of origin, cargo, etc., from the regional newspaper "Le Sémaphore de Marseille" (1827-1944) whose daily issues are preserved as scanned images by the National Library of France (BnF).
 This data, existing in a specific "ARRIVALS" section in almost all newspaper issues, provides valuable insights into historical trade routes, economic patterns, and regional interactions.
-For historians, this data can illuminate aspects of global commerce and local economies that would otherwise remain obscured in the archives.
 The structured output of this pipeline, a machine-readable CSV file, enables large-scale analysis, making it easier to study trends over time and across regions.